26 U.S. Code § 7201 - Attempt to Evade or Defeat Tax

 What is Federal 26 U.S.C. § 7201 Tax Evasion?

-The federal crime of tax evasion in legally defined under 26 U.S.C. § 7201 as follows:
+The federal crime of tax evasion is legally defined under 26 U.S.C. § 7201 as follows:

-It should be noted that tax evasion requires an affirmative act, meaning there was intentionally violates a known legal duty.
+It should be noted that tax evasion requires an affirmative act, meaning it intentionally violates a known legal duty.

 You can be convicted under this statute if you knowingly and willfully sign and submit a tax return that contains material false statements, including omitting information.